AliAhmadiBazardeh/AliAhmadiBazardeh/README.md

 - 👋 Hi, I’m @Mashdali8
 - 👀 I’m interested in software programming
-- 🌱 I’m currently learning .NET and SQL
+- 🌱 I’m currently learning ML
-- 📫 a.ahmadi76828@gmail.com
+- 📫 ali.ahmadi.b.1997@gmail.com

 <!---
 Mashdali8/Mashdali8 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.